-Mike Hagen is in his second season at Arkansas State after being named head men’s golf coach on July 10, 2015.
+Mike Hagen is in his fourth season at Arkansas State after being named head men’s golf coach on July 10, 2015.

 Hagen came to A-State after 10 seasons at Indian Hills Community College in Ottumwa, Iowa, where he served as both head men’s golf coach and athletics director.
 Hagen led the Warriors to four NJCAA National Championships over a five-year span from 2011-15.
 Under Hagen’s direction, Indian Hills claimed national titles in 2011, 2012, 2014 and 2015.

 Hagen also led IHCC to eight District III Championships, including each of his last six seasons at the helm of the program.